convertigo/convertigo-doc/reference-manual/convertigo-objects/sequencer/steps/javascript-steps/jsonsource.md

 title: JsonSource
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/sequencer/steps/javascript-steps/jsonsource/
 metadesc: Defines a step extracting a JSON typed XML structure from a source into a variable in Javascript scope.
-The  JsonSource  step use the source defined
+The  JsonSource  step uses the source define
 ObjGroup: Sequencer
 ObjCatName: javascript-steps
 ObjName: JsonSource